 They are a set of command-line utilities and a Python library for making the common tasks easy to accomplish.
 The library is written entirely in Python, meaning that it is not necessary to have any other tools or libraries installed to make it work.
-It is currently designed to work with Python v2.6 or later and there is no support (yet) for Python v3.1.
+It is currently designed to work with Python v2.6 or later and there is no support for Python v3.1.

 The utilities are available under the GPLv2 license, and are extendable using the supplied library.

-MySQL Utilities development is managed elsewhere, and require a separate download.
+MySQL Utilities development is managed elsewhere, and requires a separate download.
 Attempting to start the MySQL Utilities when they are not installed will prompt for a download and their installation.
 See the MySQL Utilities manual for additional information.

 MySQL Workbench searches for the mysqluc MySQL

-Utility in the system's
+Utility in the system

-PATH to determine if
+PATH to determine if the

-the MySQL Utilities are installed.
+MySQL Utilities are installed.